lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 Use the `POST v3/customers/{{customerId}}/subscriptions` API to create a subscription for the specific customer.

-For example, if the customer has only Acro Standard product and not Acrobat Pro, they can use Create Subscription API to create a scheduled subscription for the MOQ.
+For example, if the customer has only Acrobat Standard product and not Acrobat Pro, they can use Create Subscription API to create a scheduled subscription for the MOQ.

 **Assumptions:**

-- The `Create Subscription` endpint now also supports `discountCode` to be given by partner in request for opting for a MOQ.
+- The `Create Subscription` endpoint now also supports `renewalCode` to be given by partner in request for opting for a MOQ.
 - If the customer accepts to renew with Acrobat Pro MoQ SKU while the customer currently has Acrobat Standard SKU, the Distributor executes create subscription API that allows a scheduled subscription to be created to be activated at the anniversary date.

 - For global customers, the following parameters are required:

   - `currencyCode`
   - `deploymentId`

-  These are part of `getsubscription` API as swell
+  These are part of the Get Subscription API as well.

 ### Request header